 We can help you find funding

 Before you can even begin writing a proposal, you have to know what resources are available to you.
 San Diego State University has several internal funding opportunities, and the SDSU Research Foundation provides access to databases full of local, national, and international opportunities.
-We also offer training on how to find funding.
+We also offer robust training on how to find and successfully apply for funding.

 Funding in the time of COVID-19